quil-lang/quilc/README.md

 the binary `quilc` application directly, or alternatively by communicating with an [RPCQ](https://github.com/rigetti/rpcq/) server.

-Quil is the [quantum instruction language](https://arxiv.org/pdf/1608.03355.pdf) developed at [Rigetti Computing](https://rigetti.com).
+Quil is the [quantum instruction language](https://quil-lang.github.io/), originally developed at Rigetti Computing.
 In Quil quantum algorithms are expressed using Quil's standard gates and instructions.
 One can also use Quil's `DEFGATE` to define new non-standard gates, and `DEFCIRCUIT` to build a named circuit that can be referenced elsewhere in Quil code (analogous to a function